Kansas Military and Veterans Benefits

 What are my Kansas Military and Veterans Unemployment Insurance Benefits?

-Applicants can file an initial claim for UI by phone or use the Kansas Department of Labor, UI Online Portal.
-First time claimants will be required to create and login and user account.
+Applicants can file an initial claim for UI using the Kansas Department of Labor, UI Claimant Portal.
+First time claimants will be required to create a user account.

 Applicants will need the following information to file a claim: